Creamen/git-sensible/README.md

 Good:

-* `Implement homepage link in top left corner of all sites`
+- `Implement homepage link in top left corner of all sites`

 Bad:

-* `Implemented homepage link in corner`
+- `Implemented homepage link in corner`
-* `Websites now link to homepage in top left corners`
+- `Websites now link to homepage in top left corners`
-* `Improve UX`
+- `Improve UX`

 #### Don't blend syntax with English
-While useful at conveying information in a shorter amount of characters, this causes the reader to switch gears too often, thinking *Was that latex?
-Or was that python latex...?*
+While useful at conveying information in a shorter amount of characters, this causes the reader to switch gears too often, thinking *'Was that regex?
+Or was that python regex...?'*

 Good: `Propagate cc to vim configuration files`